flipisu/FLIP/README.md

 FLIP is still being tested but it has been proved successfully with the following auxiliary software:

--JRE 1.5 or higher
+1) JRE 1.5 or higher
--Apache Tomcat 6.0 or 7.0 (FLIP does not work with Tomcat 8) -MySQL Server 5.5 or Higher
+2) Apache Tomcat 6.0 or 7.0 (FLIP does not work with Tomcat 8)
+3) MySQL Server 5.5 or Higher